One of the most common questions our lawyers get is how long it will take to resolve future lawsuits.

 The lawsuit process involves multiple stages, from the initial complaint filing to a jury delivering the final Roundup verdict for a case.

-First of all, your lawyer will file a civil complaint for a personal injury due to product liability.
+First of all, your lawyer will file a civil complaint for personal injury due to product liability.
 The product in question is Roundup, and the damages will be health issues in the form of a disease like cancer.

 The second phase is called discovery, and this is where your lawyer will exchange information about your personal case .
 This will include medical records about your diagnosis, treatment, and prognosis.